-The feelings I had when my mother was told she had lung cancer was one of disbelief.
+The feelings I had when my mum was told she had lung cancer was one of disbelief.
 The more I thought about her, the more dread I felt.
 I also knew I wasn’t good at being around illness and although I’m very spiritual and I understood her illness and wasn’t scared to lose her, seeing her deteriorate in front of my eyes unnerved me.

 Life changing experiences such as illness can bring about a loss of control and anxiety by association.
 Worries about the financial implications and not being able to work, bring about more stress.
 Stress brought about through illness can lead to anger, frustration and in some cases depression.

 My family, were catapulted into a different world as soon as my mum got her diagnosis.
 Although the changes were happening to my mum, her family we were embroiled in it too.
 Helping her cope and helping each other cope, whilst having to cope emotionally wasn’t easy.